LiskHQ/lisk-docs/docs/lisk-chain/lisk-tools/on-ramps.md

 ## OnRamp Money

-[OnRamp Money](https://onramp.money/) is an emerging market focused on/off-ramp with many local payment methods; integrating LSK, USDT and USDC on the Lisk chain.
+[OnRamp Money](https://onramp.money/) is an emerging-market-focused on/off-ramp with many local payment methods; integrating LSK, USDT and USDC on the Lisk chain.

 ## Noblocks